 • Avoid Delays

 “Time kills deals.”
 Be prepared and have all the paperwork ready: pre-approval letters, evidence of funds, etc. This way you can present a more eye-catching and organized offer and make a good impression on the listing agent and the seller.
-You should supply the pre-approval to your agent before you start looking, to help him choose appropriate properties for you and to be prepared to act quickly.
+You should supply this documentation to your agent before you start looking, to help him choose appropriate properties for you and to be prepared to act quickly.

 • Don’t make an offer for your lender’s pre-approved amount